Esri/arcgis-maps-sdk-java-samples/utility_network/display-content-of-utility-network-container/README.md

 8. Get the features for the `UtilityElement`(s) from the associations using `fetchFeaturesForElementsAsync(List<UtilityElement>)`.
 9. Add a `Graphic` with the same geometry and symbol as these features.
 10. Add another `Graphic` that represents this extent and zoom to this extent with a buffer.
-11. Get associations for this extent using `getAssociationsAsync(Envelope)`
+11. Get associations for this extent using `getAssociationsAsync(Envelope)`.
 12. Add a `Graphic` to represent the association geometry between them using a symbol that distinguishes between association types (attachment and connectivity in this sample data).
-13. Turn on the visibility of all the map's operational layers, clear the graphics in the graphics overlay, and zoom out to previous extent to exit container view.
+13. Turn on the visibility of all the map's operational layers, clear the graphics in the graphics overlay, and zoom out to the previous extent to exit the container view.

 ## Relevant API